whizrsa/SA_Online_Mart_ITEHA3/README.md

 ![PaymentGateway](https://github.com/user-attachments/assets/a34107a7-28d6-4b4a-8099-fd384e33a274)

-If payment is successful you will be redirected the Payment Complete Page.
+If payment is successful you will be redirected to the Payment Complete Page.

 ![PaymentComplete](https://github.com/user-attachments/assets/ec122909-af6f-47aa-9075-849a87394a36)